 Serious infringements include gross or negligent deficiencies in implementation (e.g. sale of nonsustainable goods above the permitted tolerance) or deliberate misrepresentation (e.g. in the application for registration).
 Also significant are violations that result in the invalidity of sustainability certificates (full or partial invalidity) (e.g. falsification of documents, purchase from a company not registered in the AACS system with an NH-U1).

-In such cases, AMA can withdraw the registration of the company temporarily or permanently.
+In such cases, the certification body appointed by the AMA can withdraw the registration of the company temporarily or permanently.